-To learn more about cookies and how to manage or delete them, simply visit allaboutcookies.org or the help section of your browser.
+To learn more about cookies and how to manage or delete them, simply visit allaboutcookies.org and the help section of your browser.
 In the settings for browsers such as Internet Explorer, Safari, Firefox or Chrome, you can set which cookies to accept and which to reject.
 Where you find these settings depends on which browser you use.
-Use the help function in your browser to locate the settings you need.
+Use the "Help" function in your browser to locate the settings you need.

 Analytics.
 In order to control the collection of data for analytical purposes through Google Analytics from certain browser types, you may want to visit the following link: Google Analytics Opt-out Browser Add-on (only for desktop).

 If you have any questions about this Cookie Statement, please send an email to email@example.com.
 Our Cookie Statement may also be amended from time to time.
 So visit this page regularly to keep abreast of updates.